Faith. Service. Law.

 Before rendering judgment, the facts deserve a fair recitation.

-On February 21, 2025, Hegseth simultaneously removed Army TJAG Lieutenant General Joseph B. Berger III — the 42nd Judge Advocate General of the Army — and Air Force TJAG Lieutenant General Charles L. Plummer, the 19th Judge Advocate General of the Air Force.
-(The TJAG, or “The Judge Advocate General,” is the senior uniformed lawyer for each military branch — the head of that service’s entire legal corps.)
-The Navy TJAG position lacked a permanent, Senate-confirmed occupant at the time; Vice Admiral Christopher French had requested retirement effective January 1, 2025, agreeing to retire at the lower rank of Rear Admiral after serving only three months in the role, with a Rear Admiral serving in an acting capacity.
+On February 21, 2025, Hegseth simultaneously removed Army TJAG Lieutenant General Joseph B. Berger III—the 42nd Judge Advocate General of the Army—and Air Force TJAG Lieutenant General Charles L. Plummer, the 19th Judge Advocate General of the Air Force.
+(The TJAG, or “The Judge Advocate General,” is the senior uniformed lawyer for each military branch—the head of that service’s entire legal corps.)
+The Navy’s Judge Advocate General position was already vacant: Vice Admiral Christopher French had requested retirement after only three months in the role, agreeing to step down at the lower rank of Rear Admiral, and a Rear Admiral was serving in an acting capacity.
 No misconduct was cited in any of the removals.
 No advance notification was given.

 In March 2026, Hegseth released a memorandum ordering what he called a “ruthless, no-excuses review” of all military legal offices, with a 45-day deadline for service secretaries to assess the allocation of legal resources and implement changes within six months.
 He described military legal shops as having grown “bloated” and “duplicative,” having “muddied lines of authority and pulled critical judge advocates away from what matters most: advising commanders in the fight.”